spirit689/minetest-tai/README.md

-Modpack Minetest TAI mod [0.1.0]
+Modpack Minetest TAI mod [0.1.4]
 ================================

 [mod] TAI [tai]
 -------------------
 Just simple inventory mod.
-Allows you to take any registered item in the game.
+Allows you to take any registered item in the game and view recipes.

 #### Features
 * 3d_armor support